 The brain is an organ that is sensitive to the amount of glucose it gets as fuel.

 It doesn’t matter whether people have type 1 or type 2 diabetes, both low blood sugar and high blood sugar might impact the brain.
 Understanding the role of sugar in the brain is vital for people with this chronic condition.

 The Web MD consumes a big amount of sugar, therefore maintaining a constant amount in the blood is vital in order to ensure the brain functions correctly.

-The brain is the most energy demanding and most complex organ in the body.
+The brain is the most energy-demanding and complex organ in the body.
 It needs twice as much energy in comparison to other organs.

 It’s like that since the brain is abundant in nerve cells and neurons.
-These cells actually expend energy in order to make specialized proteins and enzymes to function.
+These cells actually expend energy in order to make specialized proteins and enzymes function.

-The initial function of neurons is to produce electrical signals with communications with the other neurons found in the brain.
+The initial function of neurons is to produce electrical signals to communicate with the other neurons found in the brain.
 Transmitting and generating these signals actually uses around 10 % of the total energy supply of the body.

 The main role of sugar in the body is to act as fuel for energy.
 In fact, the brain entirely depends on sugar in order to function normally.
 The brain functions like memory, thinking, and learning is tied to the sugar levels and how efficiently the brain uses sugar.

-The glucose is so important that the memory functions might be improved in older adults who have poor memories.
+Glucose is so important that memory functions might be improved in older adults who have poor memories.
 The memory functions might improve only 60 minutes after having a meal rich in carbs.

-According to one research, the blood sugar levels even at normal range might have a big influence on brain atrophy when it comes to aging.
+Web MD, blood sugar levels even at a normal range might have a big influence on brain atrophy when it comes to aging.

 Dr. Walsh from CRAHW at ANU, says that even perfectly healthy people might sometimes have high blood sugar levels which can have a negative impact on their health.

 According to Dr. Walsh, all people should adopt healthy lifestyle habits, like a healthy and balanced diet and regular exercise.
 Furthermore, it’s important to avoid sugar and highly processed foods.